GSA/Section508.gov/_posts/2020-04-02-blog-making-agency-communications-accessible-everyone.md

   * Describe meaningful images by including alternative (ALT) text with an equivalent description (or use ALT=&rdquo;&rdquo; where an image is ornamental).
   * Include column and row headings on data tables.
   * Visit our [Guide to Accessible Web Design & Development][3] for further guidance.
-  * The [US Web Design System][4] can also help you create more accessible customer experiences.
+  * The [U.S. Web Design System][4] can also help you create more accessible customer experiences.

 ## Videos and Virtual Meetings